NeoGeographyToolkit/StereoPipeline/docs/tools/pc_align.rst

 the errors from source points to the reference cloud is used.
 A source point is projected onto the datum of the reference DEM, its longitude and latitude are found, then the DEM height at that position is interpolated.
-That way we determine a “closest” point on the reference DEM that interprets the DEM not just as a collection of points but rather as a polyhedral surface going through those points.
+That way we determine the closest point on the reference DEM that interprets the DEM not just as a collection of points but rather as a polyhedral surface going through those points.
 These errors are what is printed in the statistics.
 To instead compute errors as done